Preference Evolution under Partner Choice: Population, Material Game, and Preference Types

 Write $\Theta$ for the set of \textbf{preference types} an agent can possess.
-Each preference type $\theta \in \Theta$ defines a utility function (and its affine transformations) $U_\theta: X^2 \times \Theta \rightarrow \R$, which depends on the pure strategies played by the pair and the matched partner's preference type.
-For example, $U_\theta(x, y, t)$ denotes the utility of an agent with preference type $\theta$ playing pure strategy $x$ against another agent with preference type $t$ playing pure strategy $y$.
-For each $\theta\in\Theta$, $U_\theta$ is naturally extended to the domain $(\Delta(X))^2\times\Theta$.
-Assume $\Theta$ is rich enough so that any utility function is possessed by some preference type.
-Our specification of the utility function is more general than those considered in most works in the literature on preference evolution as we allow it to depend on the matched partner's preference type.
-This dependency potentially makes an individual less exploitable against another individual carrying a different preference type \citep{AlgerLehmann2023WP}.
-When considering endogenous matching, such a dependency becomes even more crucial, because it is possible for an individual to further avoid being exploited by trying to match only with another individual possessing the same preference type.
+Each preference type $\theta \in \Theta$ defines a utility function (and its affine transformations) $u_\theta: X^2 \times \Theta \rightarrow \mathbb{R}$, which depends on the pure strategies played by the pair and the matched partner's preference type.
+For example, $u_\theta(x, y, t)$ denotes the utility of an agent with preference type $\theta$ playing pure strategy $x$ against another agent with preference type $t$ playing pure strategy $y$.
+For each $\theta\in\Theta$, $u_\theta$ is naturally extended to the domain $\mathcal{X}^2\times\Theta$.
+Assume $\Theta$ is rich enough so that any utility function is possessed by some preference type.\footnote{For example, we can let $\Theta$ be the canonical type space constructed in \citet{gul2016}; see also \citet{herold2009evolutionary}.} Our specification of the utility function is more general than those typically considered in the literature on preference evolution, because we allow it to depend on the preference type of the matched partner.
+This dependency potentially renders an individual less exploitable by others with different preference types---a force that becomes even more crucial when partner choice is endogenous. \zw{When $u_\theta(x,y,t)$ is non-constant in $t$ for some $(x,y)\in X^2$, we say that type $\theta$ has \textbf{plastic} preferences.}

-We impose no relation between $U_\theta$ and the material payoff function $\pi$.
-Special examples include the \textbf{selfish} type that only cares about the material payoff, i.e.~$U_\theta(x, y, t)=\pi(x, y)$, and the \textbf{efficient} type that cares about the total material payoffs in a matched pair, i.e.~$U_\theta(x, y, t)=\pi(x, y)+\pi(y,x)$.
+We make two remarks.
+First, we focus on material games with a finite common strategy set $X$, as in \citet{Dekeletal2007RESTUD}.
+Although our analysis readily extends to games with a general topological strategy space once we impose suitable assumptions, the central insights of the paper remain unchanged.
+Second, we impose no relation between $u_\theta$ and the material payoff function $\pi$.
+Special examples include the \textbf{selfish} type, who only cares about the material payoff, i.e., $u_\theta(x, y, t)=\pi(x, y)$, and the \textbf{efficient} type, who cares about the total material payoff in a matched pair, i.e., $u_\theta(x, y, t)=\pi(x, y)+\pi(y,x)$.

-For the subsequent analysis, we shall only consider a population with two different preference types $\theta$ and $\tau$, where $\theta, \tau \in \Theta$.
-A proportion $1-\varepsilon$ of the agents carry $\theta$ and the remainder carry $\tau$, where $\varepsilon \in (0,1)$.
-Following the convention in the literature, we sometimes call $\theta$ the incumbent type, while $\tau$ the mutant type, although it is possible to have more mutants than incumbents in our setting.
-We refer to the tuple $(\theta, \tau, \varepsilon)$ as a \textbf{population state}.